ZianConradie/Bitburner-scripts/README.md

 # Bitburner-scripts

-Already described on the project page!
+I described the project in Short Description, but will add FAQ here when needed.
+If you want more info, contact @microlabsz on discord.